Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 You could see it in the lines on their faces, in the heaviness of their arms and legs, in the hollowness of their eyes.
 They were so completely tired it rolled off them like morning fog and made the Singer tired too, just to look at them.
 But at the same time…it didn’t seem to matter.
 They grumbled and cursed, but they grit their teeth and *did,* as if they were somehow immune to the tiredness.
 Or were just too stubborn to let it stop them.
 As they reached their destination, the men hopped down from their trucks and spread out with speed and purpose, vanishing into buildings, up fire escapes or setting up on street level and in shop fronts..

 Singer watched them for a moment.
-Took in the posters and signs all over the place with words like “EVACUATION ROUTE: PARK AVE.” and an arrow pointing west, or information about how to sign up for a place on Garden, or Cimbrean, or in a stasis warehouse, along with dire warnings about terrorist groups, and the consequences for looters, and lots of other stuff.
+Took in the posters and signs all over the place with words like "EVACUATION ROUTE: PARK AVE." and an arrow pointing west, or information about how to sign up for a place on Garden, or Cimbrean, or in a stasis warehouse, along with dire warnings about terrorist groups, and the consequences for looters, and lots of other stuff.
 Beneath all that, there were old posters up for bands that would never play, movies that had never been shown, and plays that had long since been canceled.

 She felt a sharp pang in her belly for knowing how much a people and their way of celebrating life had been destroyed, these last few years.
 The she buried it and followed Vemik and the others.
 They had work to do, and precious little time.